 Preparing and Renovating the House

 In case your home needs improvements in order to get the best price, your real estate agent will likely advise you to address some home renovations before you put your house for sale.
-Any changes to the house are always up to the homeowner but there are times when putting in a small investment like repainting will raise the value of the house much higher than that investment.
+Any changes to the house are always up to the homeowner, but there are times when putting in a small investment like repainting will raise the value of the house much higher than that investment.

-Things like aging roofs, damaged flooring, and leaking pipes will most likely be brought up in a home inspection.
+Things like ageing roofs, damaged flooring, and leaking pipes will most likely be brought up in a home inspection.
 At that point, you will have to work with the buyer on who will fix or pay for those fixes.
 If you decide to repair these issues before listing, you can build that cost into the listing price and avoid the back and forth.